 Swapping out a set of power amp tubes for another can change up your tone in a subtle but significant way.
 This article will highlight the basic tonal characteristics of common power tubes and help you find the right one for you.
-Please note that swapping out tubes is a process that is best left to an experienced amplifier technician- the amount of voltage present in tubes amplifiers can be lethal if they are not discharged correctly.
+Please note that swapping out tubes is a process that is best left to an experienced amplifier technician- the amount of voltage present can be lethal if they are not discharged correctly.

 Using Matched Power Tubes

 When switching out power tubes, you should always try to use a matched set - that is, power tubes that are sold in a set together.
 Even when they are manufactured in the same place using the same process, they have natural variations in their current draw.
 For this reason, manufacturers test the current draw of each tube and match them as closely as possible with others.
 And always get your amp biased when changing the output tubes.

 EL34: A classic choice for rock and gritty blues, the EL34 is characterized by its pronounced, aggressive midrange and tight lows.
 Four EL34s are used in the power sections of Carvin Audio’s X100B and Steve Vai Legacy heads to help give them their signature crunch, bite, and definition.

 EL84: This is the lower power little brother to the EL34 and breaks up more noticeably, producing a warmer tone at lower volumes.
 It also has a more prominent, punchy high end with more clarity and shimmer in the treble frequencies.
 The Carvin Audio Belair 2X12 is equipped with four EL84s for its thick, rich sound.